'I loved that man': Leaders pay tribute to Sir Wira Gardiner

-Leaders across Aotearoa are acknowledging the life of Sir Wira Gardiner, one of Māoridom's most respected figures.
+Sir Wira Gardiner was a tireless advocate for Māori and "leaves behind a legacy that cannot be measured", Prime Minister Jacinda Ardern says.

-Gardiner's family announced his death last night.
-He died in his home in Turanga nui a Kiwa (Gisborne).
+The celebrated public servant died in his home in Turanga nui a Kiwa (Gisborne) on Thursday night.
 He was 78.

-Gardiner (Ngāti Awa, Ngāti Pikiao, Whakatōhea, Te Whānau-ā-Apanui) was a soldier who went on to become a celebrated public servant.
-He was a founding director of the Waitangi Tribunal.
+Gardiner (Ngāti Awa, Ngāti Pikiao, Whakatōhea, Te Whānau-ā-Apanui) was a soldier before his long career in public life that included being a founding director of the Waitangi Tribunal.

-"Tā Wira leaves behind a legacy that cannot be measured," Prime Minister Jacinda Ardern said.

-"A tireless advocate for his people he has been a trusted and respected adviser to all shades of government for decades.
+"Throughout his many roles it has always been clear that he has been there to improve the lives of others, and he did.
+His legacy has helped shape Aotearoa," Ardern said on Friday.

 "Throughout his many roles it has always been clear that he has been there to improve the lives of others, and he did.
 His legacy has helped shape Aotearoa."